iden3/snarkjs/README.md

 We use `soliditycalldata` to simulate a verification call and cut-and-paste the result directly into the verifyProof field in the deployed smart contract in the remix environment.

-And voila!
+And voilà!
 That's all there is to it :)

 ## Using Node